mattikl/react-state-examples/README.md

 * `main` contains a working example
 * [useeffect-mutation](https://github.com/mattikl/react-state-examples/tree/useeffect-mutation) demonstrate what can happen if we call the mutation from components `useEffect`
-* [two-queries](https://github.com/mattikl/react-state-examples/tree/two-queries) demonstrates the chaos of trying to maintain state in a separate query
+* [two-queries](https://github.com/mattikl/react-state-examples/tree/two-queries) demonstrates the maintaining state in a separate query (a working example so far)
-* [llm](https://github.com/mattikl/react-state-examples/tree/llm) is an LLM generated solution from a well-crafted prompt below
+* [llm](https://github.com/mattikl/react-state-examples/tree/llm) is an LLM generated solution from a well-crafted prompt below (contains many bugs)

 ## Prompt for LLMs